bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 ---
 layout: blog_post
 nav: blog
-title: Rescuing REST
+title: Rescuing REST From the API Winter
 ---

+***TLDR***: REST is increasingly unfit for modern JSON API needs, but can be rescued by a return to HTML as the response format.

 ## In The Beginning

 > In the beginning was the hyperlink, and the hyperlink was with the web, and the hyperlink was the web.
 And it was good.

-[REST](https://en.wikipedia.org/wiki/Representational_state_transfer) is a description of the software architectural style of the web, originally put forward by [Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding) in his [justifiably famous dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
+[REST](https://en.wikipedia.org/wiki/Representational_state_transfer) is a description of the software architectural style of the web, originally put forward by [Roy Fielding](https://en.wikipedia.org/wiki/Roy_Fielding) very early on in his [justifiably famous dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
 Fielding's description was a massive presence in the early thinking about the web, and in thinking about web applications in particular.
 Every web developer eventually came across the term and, agree or disagree with this or that aspect of it, it provided a mental framework, many conventions and a vocabulary to use as we groped toward understanding how this new software system should be used.

 Looking around today, one can only say that REST has fallen on hard times.
-In this post I will examine why that is, and then I will present what I hope is a way to rescue this architectural pattern, for those of us who find value in it.
+In this post I will examine why that is, and then I will present what I hope is a way to rescue this architectural pattern for use in the modern web.

 #### The Theory

+First, let us review the core constraints imposed by REST, from the Wikipedia article:

+* A stateless client context on the server
+* Intermediary servers may cache results
+* A layered system of servers must be transparent to the client
+* Code may be provided on demand (optional, often ambiguous what exactly this means)
+* A uniform client-server interface that:
+    * provides identification for resources
+    * provides all information for manipulation of those resources
+    * provides self descriptive messages, minimizing client knowledge of the server state
+    * provides a complete description of possible actions (HATEOAS, see below)

-First, let us review the (claimed) advantages of the REST style of architecture.
-From the Wikipedia article:
+And here are the (claimed) advantages of the REST style of architecture.
+Again, from the Wikipedia article:

 * Performance
 * Scalability